Texas Sage

 The Ticktocker (Daughter) Experience

-The Ticktockers experience is designed to be a small group leadership program that provides opportunities for young women to know the joy of helping others, mature and build confidence, and to make new friends while volunteering and participating in activities in a safe, comfortable, and age-appropriate environment.
+The Ticktocker experience is designed to be a small group leadership program that provides opportunities for young women to know the joy of helping others, mature and build confidence, and to make new friends while volunteering and participating in activities in a safe, comfortable, and age-appropriate environment.
 Ticktockers apply during their 6th grade year and participate in the six year program during their developmental and formative years between 7th and 12th grade.

 The Patroness (Mother) Experience